couchbase-examples/couchbase-tutorials/tutorial/markdown/golang/quickstart-golang-gin.md

   - Develop a new file in the `controllers` folder, mirroring the existing structures (e.g., `airport_controller.go`).
 Craft the corresponding method within this file to manage the new entity.

 - **Service Layer Implementation:**
-  - Generate a new file in the `service` folder, modeling it after the existing service files (e.g., `airline.go`).
+  - Generate a new file in the `service` folder, modeling it after the existing service files (e.g., `airport.go`).
 Construct the service logic pertinent to the operations involving the new entity.

 - **Add Tests:**
   - Add the tests for the new routes in a new file in the `test` folder similar to `airport_test.go`.